CatGirlGF/Bonzo/README.md

 https://github.com/keebio/Keebio-Parts.pretty<br/>
 https://github.com/ai03-2725/MX_Alps_Hybrid/tree/master/MX_Only.pretty

+#### Gerbers

+The provided gerbers have been created according to the specifications of JLCpcb.
+For plate the size is 275.3mm * 113.4mm

 #### Acryllic case

 The case is designed to be cut out of 3mm acryllic and uses a 1.5mm switchplate.<br/>